-We had three new violations in 2014 and continue to move to resolve a 2011 violation.
+We had two new violations in 2015 and resolved a 2011 violation.

-We exceeded the allowable 5% of our samples showing a presence of total coliform bacteria In July, August and September.
-In July we had 8 of 56 samples that had a presence of total coliform bacteria (14%).
-In August we had 12 of 80 samples that had a presence of total coliform bacteria (15%).
-In September we had 21 of 103 samples that had a presence of total coliform bacteria (21%).
+We exceeded the allowable 5% of our samples showing a presence of total coliform bacteria in September and October.
+In September we had 5 of 55 samples that had a presence of total coliform bacteria (9%).
+In October we had 3 of 49 samples that had a presence of total coliform bacteria (6%).
 Exceeding five percent in a month is a violation of the state drinking water regulations (310 CMR 22.05 (8)(a): Monthly Maximum Contaminant Level Violation).

 We publicized the violations as directed by MassDEP.
 MassDEP approved a written notice informing all customers of the higher than 5% results.
-The notices were published as general ads in the Milford Daily News and Woonsocket Call on August 25th.
-On October 6th we mailed notices to all Bellingham addresses.
+The notices were published as general ads in the Milford Daily News and Woonsocket Call on October 7th and November 9th.
 The notices were also posted to the Town website and noted on the Cable TV government scroll channel for several weeks.

 We increased disinfectant feed rates and collected several additional samples that we analyzed.
-We flushed out the water mains in areas that were experiencing most of the samples with the presence of total coliform.
+We flushed out the water mains in areas where we were experiencing samples with the presence of total coliform.
 We also performed a survey of our wells and pumping stations and submitted an Assessment Form (RTCR-1) to MassDEP.
 No cause of the unusually high number of total coliform detections was found.
-No further problems were encountered after September.
+No further problems were encountered after October.

-MassDEP issued a Notice of Noncompliance (NON-CE-14-5D093) that covered our total coliform violations in July, August, and September.
-Our system returned to compliance on October 10, 2014.
+MassDEP issued a Notice of Noncompliance (NON-CE-15-5D080) that covered our total coliform violations in September and October.
+We received a Return to Compliance (RTC-CE-15-5D080) notice on November 30, 2015.